indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 As [Oliver Gierke put in his blog](http://olivergierke.de/2013/11/why-field-injection-is-evil/), it's NullPointerExceptions beginning to happen.
 Say you create an instance of your class without a DI container.
 You don't know, without looking at the source, which dependencies are needed for the class to behave correctly.
 So it's just a matter of time until you call a method which in turn calls a dependency that is not initialized.
 He argues that [dependencies need to be communicated publically](http://blog.schauderhaft.de/2012/01/01/the-one-correct-way-to-do-dependency-injection/#comment-2825180814).

 The problem with field injection is that you are allowed to instantiate a class in an invalid state.
 The class does not force invariants.
-If the required dependencies were forced to be passed in via the constructor, this issue would be solved.
+I personally feel that objects should be ready to be worked with after construction.
+Everything the object needs to do its job should be provided via the constructor.
+If the object needs a dependency to behave correctly, it seems only logical that it publicly advertises it as one of the required constructor parameters.
+It's like making a promise.
+As long as you provide me the required tools to work with, I make sure the job is done.

+Admittedly when using Spring IoC, this isn't a problem since in application code you won't be instantiating objects yourself.
+But you will do it in unit tests.

 ## DI container will inject the required dependencies, not me

+//smooth transition from the previous paragraph

 When will I be ever instantiating my classes myself?
 My DI container will take care of it.
 Frameworks should make our lives easier.
 I don't need the public interface of my class telling me what pieces it needs to work correctly.
 As long as the DI container does the job, I'm good with that.